davidbernstein/redi/README.md

 Simulating Mesoscopic Reaction-Diffusion Systems Using the Gillespie Algorithm, Physical Review, E71, 041103 (2005).

-It uses the utilities and mesh libraries.
+It uses the utility_cpp and mesh libraries.

 # Status
-Currently does not build (as of 3-9-18).
-Here for archival purposes.
+Project archived.